JehPark/42seoul_Cadets/README.md

 My first test results were horrorfic.
 I started to fix it step by step.
 Basic funtions are fixed.
 Next one is to solve the width of characters.

 5/5/2021
-I started solve null test case.
+I started to solve null test case.